Held on July 27, 2025! Watch the famous "Yokota" at Haneda Shrine's summer festival [Haneda Matsuri].

 Pop-up portable shrine red seal

--Special red seals for the festival month-
+-Special red seal for the festival month

-Monday, July 1 - Wednesday, July 31
+Tuesday, July 1 - Thursday, July 31

-"Special red seals for the festival month"
+"Special red seal for the festival month"

-◆Two types of writing: 500 yen each
+♦Two types of calligraphy inserts 500 yen each

 Image courtesy of Haneda Shrine